 The technical challenge of replicating the tone of Aliens 🎬

 Cameron recalls that his 1986 Aliens combined military action with psychological horror, a balance difficult to replicate.
 For him, the key lies in practical effects and sound design, elements that gave weight to the xenomorphs.
-Today, with cheap CGI and accelerated sequences, he warns that the franchise needs to return to craftsmanship.
+Today, with cheap CGI and fast-paced sequences, he warns that the franchise needs to return to craftsmanship.
 It's not about nostalgia, but about sustaining an atmosphere that both frightens and entertains.